apjanke/octave-chrono/README.md

 ## License

+Chrono contains material licensed under the GPL, the Unicode license, and Public Domain.

+* All the code in this package is GPLv3.
+* The Unicode `windowsZones.xml` file redistributed with this package is under the Unicode license.
+See LICENSE-Unicode for details.
+Full info is available [on the Unicode website](http://www.unicode.org/copyright.html).
-Chrono contains material licensed under the GPL and Public Domain.
-All the code in this package is GPLv3.
-The IANA time zone database ("zoneinfo") redistributed with this package is Public Domain.
+* The IANA time zone database ("zoneinfo") redistributed with this package is Public Domain.

 ## Naming conventions